Sims Legacy Collection – Creating CC – Clothing

 Hand textures

 Hand textures are 64×64 pixels (not 256×256 like body skins) and go in the same GameData\Skins\ folder.
-The three gestures the game uses are open hand (idle), closed hand (holding objects), and pointing.
-If you omit any of them, the game falls back to the default Maxis hand for that gesture.
+The Maxis filename specification defines three gestures for hands – Open (letter O in the filename), Closed (C) and Pointed (P).
+If you omit any of them, the game uses the default Maxis hand for that gesture.

 Replace lgt with med or drk for the other skin tones.
 For a full breakdown of the hand filename format, see the File Reference page.